go-humble/examples/todomvc/readme.md

 To download and install this repository, run
-`go get github.com/go-humble/examples`, which will place the project in `$GOPATH/github.com/go-humble/examples` on your machine.
+`go get github.com/go-humble/examples`, which will place the project in `$GOPATH/src/github.com/go-humble/examples` on your machine.

-You will also need to install GopherJS with `go get github.com/gopherjs`.
+You will also need to install GopherJS with
+`go get -u github.com/gopherjs/gopherjs`.
+The `-u` flag gets the latest version, which is recommended.

 Then run `go generate ./...` to compile the templates and compile the go code to javascript.